New Prices Imminent as Marketers Move to Import Petrol to Rival Dangote

 Oil marketers lift hopes of Nigerians, begin negotiation with Dangote Refinery over new petrol price

-One of the significant marketers said that the Dangote refinery was producing 10 million litres of petrol.
+One of the major marketers said that the Dangote refinery was producing 10 million litres of petrol.
 In contrast, petrol consumption figures released by the NMDPRA showed that Nigeria needed about 40 million litres of petrol daily.

 According to the marketers, the country would have started seeing long queues if petrol prices had remained low.